piratax007/dotfiles/README.md

 # dotfiles
-Here I have a serie of scripts, instructions and descriptions about my setup on Debian GNU/Linux.
+Here I have a serie of scripts, instructions and descriptions about my setup on Debian GNU/Linux and Xubuntu.
 The intention of these is automate the installation and setup process.

 ## Disclaimer
 These files are tested and useful in my personal configuration, if someone wants to use these, do it under your own risk.

 ## Scripts
-The `scripts` directory has a serie of scripts to automate the installation and restart the setup to a functional state.
+The `scripts` directory has a serie of scripts to automate the installation and restauration of the setup to production.
 Execute the scripts listed below in the given order.

 **Important:** Each time that need to enter the path to some directory, think about you need to make the directory or